cvallejosh1/minesweeper/README.md

 # MineSweeper REST API
 Repository for minesweeper challenge

-The project is based on Spring Boot 2.x and MySQL database.
+The project is based on Spring Boot 2.x, Java 11 and MySQL database.

 It provides methods to interact with the minesweeper game.